 PIVOT Program Design

-Students become PIVOT peer educators via a semester-long internship-style course that provides them with a safe, collaborative environment in which to learn, create, and practice applying real social change efforts in the UVM community.
-Throughout the internship, students are also tasked with evaluating their work for meaningful inclusivity that centers the voices of the most marginalized victim-survivors on campus.
+PIVOT peer educators are paid interns tasked with collaborating, planning, creating, and implementing real social change efforts in the UVM community.
+Educators work towards their own project goals, while also serving as important partners and consultants for UVM-sponsored prevention initiatives.
+Throughout the semester-long internship, students are also tasked with evaluating their work for meaningful inclusivity that centers the voices of the most marginalized victim-survivors on campus.

-While the internship’s course design provides necessary structure and close mentorship from Dr. Demers, students are given a great deal of autonomy and creative freedom.
-Each cohort chooses the topics of the workshops they will develop for the semester and sets their own priorities for new and creative collaborations, campaigns, and events.
+While the internship’s design provides necessary structure and close mentorship from Dr. Demers, students are given a great deal of autonomy and creative freedom.
+Each cohort chooses the topic of the workshop they will develop for the semester and sets their own priorities for new and creative collaborations, campaigns, and events.
 Grounded in a community-engaged model, PIVOT views peer educators as valued experts in their communities, empowering them to create meaningfully tailored prevention efforts that recognize UVM’s unique needs.

 Our Activist Roots